ahc-photoz/coldpress/README.md

 You can quickly visualize any PDF directly from its compressed representation using the `plot` command.

-To plot the first ten PDFs in the table:
+To plot the first ten PDFs in the table as PNG files:

 ```bash
 coldpress plot hsc_sample_encoded.fits --first 10
 ```
-This command saves the plots as PNG files in the current directory.

 To plot the PDF for a specific source, use the `--id` and `--idcol` flags: